pickettbd/meryl/documentation/source/quick-start.rst

   CP049118.1      3762937 3763257
   CP049118.1      3763257 3763384

-Though this isn't really part of meryl, the high-count kmers can be passed to a greedy assembler with nice results (the greedy assembler is included in the meryl source code, but isn't installed in the binary directory).
+Though this isn't really part of meryl, the high-count k-mers can be passed to a greedy assembler with nice results (the greedy assembler is included in the meryl source code, but isn't installed in the binary directory).